-Hotel Cyber Security
+Cyber Security for Hotels

 Hotel cyber security is a critical aspect of the hospitality industry, given the vast amount of sensitive data that hotels handle, including guest information, payment details, and operational data.
 Cybersecurity measures are essential to protect against data breaches, financial losses, and reputational damage.

-Hotel Cyber Security
+Hotel Cyber Attack Scenario

 The flashing continues and the beeping permeates your ear drums.
 You have just noticed that there are a few other people on your floor having the same issue.
-After exchanging some confused glances, you decide to unite together to get to the bottom of the problem.
+After exchanging some confused glances, you decide to unite to get to the bottom of the problem.
 You and your comrades go back down to the lobby, frustrated, and head straight to the front desk.
 The frazzled concierge explains to you that you no longer have access to your room…the hotel has found itself victim to a ransomware attack.

 A Hotel Hack?